tiko-4A00EZ62/2022-wk49-final-project-Minna-Nguyen/README.md

 I use this free service provider Render

 ```
-GET    /---            get ALL the expenses
+GET     /api/expenses                        get ALL the expenses
-GET    /---            get expense by id
+GET     /api/expenses/:id                    get expense by id
-GET    /---            get expense by month
+GET     /api/expenses/month/:month           get expense by month
-GET    /---            get expense by expense type
+GET     /api/expenses/category/:type         get expense by expense category type
-DELETE /---            deletes ALL expenses
+DELETE  /api/expenses/:id                    delete expense by id (so one item from the list)
-DELETE /---            deletes expense by id (so one item from the list
+POST    /---                                 add new expense
-POST    /---           update expense
+PUT     /api/expense/:id                     update certain expense using id to find it
 ```

 ### How to use this project (locally)